John Biggar.com : Climbing Instructor and Guidebook Author

 Water - Drink as much as you can.
 I certainly don't advocate sipping litres of cold and unappetising water though.
 I much prefer my water with some heat, tea, milk and sugar in it.
 See below for the "tea is a diuretic" fallacy.
 Guzzling a litre of tea will re-hydrate you much more quickly and much more effectively than sipping small amounts of cold water.

-Diamox - I'm generally against using Diamox at altitude, though I have never tried it myself.
-People who know well such as the base camp doctors on Aconcagua don't think it is a good idea.
+Diamox - I'm generally against using Diamox at altitude.
+People who know high-altitude very well, such as the base camp doctors on Aconcagua, don't think it is a good idea.
 There are several reason for this.
-In particular there is the worry that it appears to hide some of the symptoms of the oedemas.
-So rather than preventing them it may just disguise them until it is too late.
-It is also a powerful diuretic, so unless you drink large amounts of fluid you may be de-hydrated, with the obvious increased risk of frostbite, etc. So my advice would be to take your time, drink plenty and don't muck about with quite powerful drugs in remote places.!
+There is a worry that it may hide some of the symptoms of the oedemas.
+So rather than preventing them it may just disguise them until it is too late for action.
+It is also a powerful diuretic, so unless you drink large amounts of fluid you may become de-hydrated, with the obvious increased risk of frostbite, etc. So my advice would be to take your time, drink plenty and don't muck about with quite powerful drugs in remote places.!